sg-crest A Singapore Government Agency Website

 Family Division of the High Court

-Cases that can be heard in the High Court (Family Division) include:
+Cases that are heard in the General Division of the High Court (Family Division) include:

 • Family proceedings (such as for ancillary matters) involving assets of $5 million or more.